-PGC's most recent estimate of the total U.S. potential resource-876 TCF for the end of 1982 "-represents a decrease from the year-end 1980 estimate.
-"Because this decrease is balanced by additions to proved reserves during the period, the old and new estimates are similar in their estimates of total ultimately recoverable resources.
+PGC's most recent estimate of the total U.S. potential resource-876 TCF for the end of 198217 --represents a decrease from the year-end 1980 estimate.18 Because this decrease is balanced by additions to proved reserves during the period, the old and new estimates are similar in their estimates of total ultimately recoverable resources.

 The PGC estimation procedure is generally structured like a volumetric analysis in that the PGC analysts separately estimate the volume of potential gas-bearing reservoir rock and a yield factor (amount of gas per volume of rock) and multiply the two to arrive at an initial resource estimate.
 The analysis combines aspects of other geologic approaches, however.
-It is also strengthened by the separate estimation of gas potential for 11 distinct geographical areas within the Lower 48 States, for three distinct categories of resource within the areas according to their state of development, for offshore and onshore resources, for resources above and below a depth of 15,000 ft in the onshore portion, and for resources above and below water depths of 200 meters to a maximum of 1,000 meters offshore.
-The estimates "include only the natural gas resource which can be discovered and produced using current or foreseeable technology and under the condition that the price/cost ratio will be favorable.""
-These conditions are similar to those adopted by USGS, but what constitutes a "favorable price/cost ratio" remains unclear.
-The large proportion of deep resources incorporated in the estimate may imply, however, that PGC has included resources that will require prices above present market clearing levels.
+It is also strengthened by the separate estimation of gas potential for 11 distinct geographical areas within the Lower 48 States, for three distinct categories of resource within the areas according to their state of development, for offshore and onshore re-

+13Potential Gas Agency, Potential Supply of Natural Gas in the United States (as of Dec.
+31, 1980), May 1981.